-Example Route the incoming discrete event message through the yes port if the message represents a hedge order; otherwise, send it through the no port.
+Example The Branch block looks at the incoming discrete event message for an existing order and routes the message through the yes port if the message represents a hedge order; otherwise, send it through the no port.

 Note Though both the Branch block and the State block look alike, they are fundamentally different.
 While the State block waits until one of the internalized Boolean statements turns TRUE to output a message, the Branch block immediately directs the incoming message either through the yes or the no output port.

 To customize the block, update the Block Properties.